zanata/zanata-platform/docs/user-guide/documents/download-translated-documents.md

-# Download translations
+# Download translated documents

-Zanata allow anyone to download translations from a project version.
+Zanata allows anyone to download translations from a project version.

 ### From website

 1. Go to project version page
 1. In Language tab, select a translation language that you wish to download.

-#### Download all translation documents
+#### Download all translated documents

-1. On right panel, click on the drop down menu, select `Download All(zip)`.
+1. On the right panel, click on the drop down menu, select `Download All(zip)`.
 <figure>
 <img alt="Download all translation files" src="images/version-download-translations-all.png" />
 </figure>